-While our framework is trained only on atomic executable operations, we observe novel behaviors that go beyond direct supervision during the RL stage, such as composing multiple operations in sequence (e.g., localization followed by counting) or generating novel procedural code patterns for visual analysis.
-These behaviors originate from the pretrained knowledge of base models, and arise naturally from the adaptive reward dynamics rather than explicit instruction, suggesting that the potential of dynamic invocation to foster more flexible and generalizable reasoning.
+\textbf{Empirical observation of emergent behaviors.} Although trained only on atomic operations, the framework exhibits behaviors beyond direct supervision during RL, including composing operations (e.g., localization followed by counting) and generating new procedural code for visual analysis.
+These behaviors arise from the base model’s pretrained knowledge and are driven by adaptive rewards rather than explicit instruction, highlighting the scalability of dynamic invocation for more flexible and general reasoning.

 \textbf{Our contributions are summarized as follows}: \textbf{(1)} We introduce \name, a multimodal agent that can ``think with images'' by planning and composing visual–symbolic operations through executable code as a unified medium.
 To this end, we curate a 34K high-quality SFT dataset covering diverse atomic code capabilities (e.g., cropping, drawing, point plotting), and additionally design a difficulty-adaptive reward mechanism for RL, enabling multi-turn reasoning and balanced tool use. \textbf{(2)} We evaluate \name on more than 10 multimodal benchmarks, spanning both general perception and complex reasoning (e.g., visual search, math reasoning).
-Across multiple benchmarks, it outperforms advanced closed models (e.g., GPT-4o) and larger open-source baselines (e.g., Qwen2.5-VL-32B), demonstrating strong perception, reasoning capabilities, and broad generalizability. \textbf{(3)} Despite being trained only on atomic operations, \name empirically exhibits emergent behaviors during RL training, including spontaneous novel tool routines, unseen operation compositions, and cross-task transfer to novel tasks.
+Across multiple benchmarks, it outperforms advanced closed models (e.g., GPT-4o) and larger open-source baselines (e.g., Qwen2.5-VL-32B), demonstrating strong perception and reasoning capabilities, and broad generalizability. \textbf{(3)} Despite being trained only on atomic operations, \name empirically exhibits emergent behaviors during RL training, including spontaneous novel tool routines, unseen operation compositions, and cross-task transfer to novel tasks.
 These promising observations highlight the scalability and generality of our framework, and we empirically verify them in ablation studies.